mattyfew/awesome-interview-questions/README.md

 - What happens with `this` in arrow functions?
 - What is the DOM?
 How do we interact with it?
 - What is truthy vs. falsey?
+- What is functional programming?
+What's so special about it?
+- Explain OOP.

 ### React